2019–20 New York Islanders season: Preseason

 The preseason schedule was published on June 18, 2019.

 Regular season

 The regular season schedule was released on June 25, 2019.
-On September 23, the Islanders revised their schedule and moved seven games from Barclays Center to Nassau Coliseum.
+On September 23, the Islanders revised their schedule and moved seven games from Barclays Center to Nassau Veterans Memorial Coliseum.

 Playoffs

-The Islanders faced the Florida Panthers in the Qualifying Round, defeating them in four games.
+The Islanders faced the Florida Panthers in the qualifying round, defeating them in four games.

-The Islanders faced the Washington Capitals in the First Round, defeating them in five games.
+The Islanders faced the Washington Capitals in the first round, defeating them in five games.

-The Islanders faced the Philadelphia Flyers in the Second Round, defeating them in seven games, and advanced to the Conference Finals for the first time since 1993.
+The Islanders faced the Philadelphia Flyers in the second round, defeating them in seven games, and advanced to the conference finals for the first time since 1993.

-The Islanders faced the Tampa Bay Lightning in the Conference Finals, where they lost in six games.
+The Islanders faced the Tampa Bay Lightning in the conference finals, where they lost in six games.